alamedyang/magedocs/Obsidian/what_youll_need.md

 ![Sublime Text with syntax colors](media/colors-sublime.png)

-Sublime Text has its own highlighting grammar syntax, but still supports TextMate grammars.
+Sublime Text has its own highlighting grammar syntax, but supports TextMate grammars.

 Acquire the `tmbundle` file and put it into Sublime Text's `Packages` folder in your user settings.
 After this, you can select MageGameScript under View > Syntax to style the text in your MGS files.